alsrlw/ansible-playbook-libsimple/README.md

 ```
 cd /home/user/vagrant_projects/libsimple`
 ```
-4. Clone this repository to the control machine:
+4. Clone this repository to its local directory:
 ```
 git clone https://github.com/alsrlw/ansible-playbook-libsimple.git ./
 ```
-5. Copy the sample variable files to their working twins:
+5. Copy the sample variable files to their working versions:
 ```
 cp group_vars/all/main.yml.sample group_vars/all/main.yml
 cp vars/containers.yml.sample vars/containers.yml
 cp vars/linode_vars.yml.sample vars/linode_vars.yml
 ```
-Open each file and revise or fill in values for each variable.
+Open each variable file and revise or fill in values as needed for each variable.

 6. Copy the proper Vagrantfile to its operational name:
 ```
 cp Vagrantfile.linode Vagrantfile
 ```
-7. Register for an account at Linode.com if you don't currently have one.
+7. Register an account at Linode.com if you don't currently have one.
 (First seven days are free, but a credit card is required.)
 8. Log into your Linode account and create an API key to use with the Vagrant file below:
 	* After logging in, click the ***my profile*** link
     * Enter your account password again to re-authorize access